szykes/go-unit-test/README.md

-# Efficient Go Unit Test Structure
+# Scalable Go Unit Test Structure

 This isn't "yet another tutorial" about why unit testing is good or what Table-Driven Testing is.
 This is about **how you structure your unit test code efficiently**.